 Prior to joining Kirkland in 2012, Satnam spent more than 17 years at the SFO, including as Head of Bribery & Corruption, and International Assistance.
 Among other strategic and policy roles, Satnam was a senior member of the SFO team dealing with the joint prosecution guidance for the UK Bribery Act and a member of the SFO Deferred Prosecutions Working Group.
 Satnam was also the senior SFO specialist on extradition matters.

 Satnam has been repeatedly recognised and ranked by Chambers and Partners, The Legal 500, and Who’s Who Legal in respect of white collar and investigations matters, including in the Legal 500 Hall of Fame.
-Clients commented that Satnam is “incredibly diligent and has a practical approach to issues”, and is “an excellent operator.
-Very strategic but also across the detail and client-centric” and “a formidable advocate with huge attention to detail and strategic vision” (The Legal 500 UK, 2022), and that he is “highly responsive”, detailed”, “very thoughtful, strategic and provides very high-quality advice” (Chambers & Partners UK, 2023).
+Clients commented that Satnam is “is able to use this experience to educate clients about the most effective way to resolve issues which arise during internal investigations” (The Legal 500 UK, 2024), and that he is “very responsive and thorough”, and brings “immense gravitas when it comes to overall strategy and direction of an investigation and is able to educate clients on the best solutions when required” (Chambers & Partners UK, 2024).
 The team in London is recognised as “a leader amongst others and particularly suitable for the larger, thornier cases involving the Serious Fraud Office”, “among the very best of the best”, a “very well drilled team.
 They think of everything, in depth, many moves ahead of the opposition.
 If you want to win, this is the team to hire”, an “excellent hard working team with years of white collar expertise” and having “outstanding experience and attention to detail”.

 - Contributor to “Fraud - Criminal Law & Procedure,” published by Oxford University Press